Store

 The Complete Guide to Hypercalcemia

-When you have Adrenal Fatigue Syndrome (AFS) it often sets off a combination of conditions, disorders, and dysfunctions throughout your body.
+When you have Adrenal Fatigue (AF) it often sets off a combination of conditions, disorders, and dysfunctions throughout your body.
 This is part of what makes it so very difficult to recover from.
 One of the issues that can arise with this disorder is problems with your parathyroid glands.
 This often-forgotten cluster of glands is essential for your daily functioning, and when they become unbalanced the results can be catastrophic.
-Hypercalcemia is one of the many conditions that can result from this, and it will not only affect your health and quality of life, it will also worsen your AFS.
+Hypercalcemia is one of the many conditions that can result from this, and it will not only affect your health and quality of life, it will also worsen your Adrenal Fatigue.

 What is Hypercalcemia?